QuantLet/Styleguide-and-FAQ/Styleguide.md

 2. Check if MetaInfo is complete and that you have sufficient keywords from the [keyword list](http://quantnet.wiwi.hu-berlin.de/index.php?p=searchResults&w=allkeywords&sort=f)

 ## 4. Appendix
-Example's of correctly formatted Quantlets with all required meta-information:
+Example's of correctly formatted QuantLets with all required meta-information:
 Pick out any of the "bubbles" in this [Visualization] (http://quantnet.wiwi.hu-berlin.de/d3/ia/), then click on it and examine the files in the shown GitHub-folder.
 In particular the related "metainfo.txt".